 Rental car collision or damage insurance, which can help you save on the insurance fees usually charged by car rental companies

-On the purchase protection side, in addition to a 90-day protection period against damage, loss, or theft for most new items, you also get a 60-day price protection service that allows you to claim back the difference if the price of your new purchase drops within 60 days.
+On the purchase protection side, you’ll get a 90-day protection period against damage, loss, or theft for most new items.
 Super useful!

 But other financial institutions can also choose to issue cards on the Amex network, and that’s exactly what’s happening with this card.
 It’s issued by Scotiabank, but you’ll still use it as an American Express card, meaning that the dreaded words of “Visa or MasterCard only” will sadly continue to rankle.

-Follow the link below to apply via Great Canadian Rebates, where you can earn $50 cash back upon approval.
+Follow the link below to apply for the Scotiabank Gold American Express via our affiliate link, which helps support the Prince of Travel website.
 You need a minimum annual income of $12,000 to be eligible for this card.